phigas/freepaths-docs/getting-started/config-file-creation-guide.md

 ```

 `NUMBER_OF_VIRTUAL_TIMESTEPS` : int
-The phonons do not all enter the structure at the same time but a virtual start time is assigned to each phonon randomly and the range of these start times is controled with this parameter.
+The phonons do not all enter the structure at the same time but a virtual start time is assigned to each phonon randomly and the range of these start times is controlled with this parameter.
 This means that because no phonons are generated before the simulation starts that the first moments of the simulation are not useful because all phonos are in the beginning of the structure and none are towards the end of the structure.
 This also means that phonons that enter the structure towards the end of the simulation time and exit the structure after the simulation time are not considered for some calculations during their entire flight time.
 This is not a huge issue but be aware that the shorter the simulation time is with respect to the time the phonons need to traverse the structure, the more information that is generated is not considered.
 So this parameter should at least be a couple times larger that the time it takes phonons to traverse the structure.
 The time it takes phonons to traverse the structure can be determined with `Distribution of travel times.pdf` (Determining the 95% or 99% quantile by eye should be sufficient).

 `INITIALIZATION_TIMESTEPS` : int
-To adress the issue of the start of the simulation not being useful the amount of timesteps entered here will not be considered for the final calculation.
+To address the issue of the start of the simulation not being useful the amount of timesteps entered here will not be considered for the final calculation.
 This value should be about one or two times longer than the time it takes phonons to traverse the structure.

 `NUMBER_OF_INITIALIZATION_TIMEFRAMES` : int
 The temperature profile, heat flux profile ant thermal conductivity are not only calculated for the time after the initialization timesteps but also for some timeframes during the initialization timeframes.
 This parameter defines how many of these timeframes are created in the initialization time.
 This can be useful to observe the convergence of the profiles towards the profile of the final timestep.